-For the first time this year we gathered together representatives from each of our five Forward Communities – Crossett, Independence County, Little Rock, Marianna, Pea Ridge and Springdale.
-From March 30-31, spokespeople from community chambers of commerce, school districts, local employers and Forward Arkansas-partnering educational organizations gathered together in Batesville for the first Forward Thinking Conference, and the agenda was packed full of opportunities to “learn, share and plan.”
+For the first time this year we gathered together representatives from each of our five ForwARd Communities – Crossett, Independence County, Lee County, Pea Ridge and Springdale.
+From March 30-31, spokespeople from community chambers of commerce, school districts, local employers and ForwARd Arkansas-partnering educational organizations gathered together in Batesville for the first Forward Thinking Conference, and the agenda was packed full of opportunities to “learn, share and plan.”

 The event’s keynote speaker, Tom Vander Ark, CEO of Getting Smart and former first executive director for education with the Bill & Melinda Gates Foundation, shared with us the importance of positioning ourselves for the global economy, acknowledging that our students will soon have to master topics extending past traditional learning into artificial intelligence, robotics, and the Internet of Things.
 It’s important that we all begin to start thinking about this sooner rather than later, positioning our learning modules to be able to adapt to future formats.